abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mysql-azure/deploy.md

 6. Create a new database and user (optional)

-You create a new database and user account, assigning full privileges to this user for managing the database.:
+You are setting up a new area to store your data and giving someone special permissions to use it.
+This helps you organize your work better and control who can access it:

 ```console
 sudo mysql